Table of contents

 Robots.txt

-The robots.txt file is important in the context of SEO because it allows site owners to control how search engine robots should index their site.
+The robots.txt file is important in SEO because it allows site owners to control how search engine robots should index their sites.
 By determining which parts of a site can be crawled and which should be excluded, robots.txt helps optimize the indexing process and prevent the indexing of irrelevant or private sections of a site.
 This, in turn, ensures that search engines focus on the most important content, which can positively impact SEO rankings.
 However, inappropriate use of it can lead to search engines overlooking important pages, so its proper configuration is crucial.

 Server and SSL certificate